California homeless advocate: 'We're moving way too slowly' - KVIA

 California homeless advocate: ‘We’re moving way too slowly’

-Relatively few of California’s 150,000 have been moved into individual quarters and there’s no indication of widespread checks on health and safety among the homeless.
-It’s unclear — partly due to testing shortages — how many even have the highly contagious virus.
-More than a dozen cases have been confirmed.
+Relatively few of California’s 150,000 homeless population have been moved into individual quarters.
+It’s unclear how many even have the highly contagious virus.

 “The whole shelter-in-place and the whole lack of shelter-in-place for homeless people was totally poorly thought out,” said Needa Bee, who lives in a camper in Oakland with her teenage daughter.

-The shutdown of public libraries and other facilities has made it much harder for homeless people to get clean water and food or use the bathroom.
-Many are also older or have underlying health conditions.
+The shutdown of public libraries and other facilities has made it difficult for homeless people to get clean water and food or use the bathroom.

 It’s a struggle playing out nationwide.
-In Portland, Oregon, recovering homeless will be housed in the retro-hip Jupiter Hotel.
+In Portland, Oregon, some will be housed in the retro-hip Jupiter Hotel.
 In Seattle’s King County, authorities bought a motel and leased another to take infected people, with plans to move hundreds of homeless people from shelters into hotel rooms next week.

-Photos of homeless people in Las Vegas — a city brimming with hotels — sleeping on rectangles painted on a makeshift parking lot sparked outrage.
-City officials said the setup was temporary after a shelter resident tested positive for the virus.
+Photos of homeless people in Las Vegas — a city brimming with hotels — temporarily sleeping on rectangles painted on a makeshift parking lot sparked outrage.

 The Trump administration announced $3 billion Thursday for homelessness pandemic efforts.
-California Gov. Gavin Newsom pledged $150 million in homeless aid as one of his earliest acts during the crisis.
-He pushed back on the idea that people sleeping on hard streets would refuse help, saying “there’s a lot of mythology about resistance; I think it’s wildly overstated.”
+California Gov. Gavin Newsom pledged $150 million in homeless aid, including money for hotel rooms.
+The governor is expected to update the public Friday on his administration’s efforts in aiding un-sheltered people.

 Mary Kate Bacalao, policy director at Compass Family Services in San Francisco, called the situation “absolutely terrifying.”